TheOdinProject/curriculum/nodeJS/final_project/conclusion.md

 This section contains a general overview of topics that you will learn in this lesson.

 - Explore next steps in your NodeJS journey.
-- Learn about topics like security, caching, DevOps, and non-relational databases.
-- Find out how to keep learning and contribute to the developer community.

 ### Next steps